AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/002-dinner-with-family.md

 Laker agreed as he took Kyle's hand and pulled him towards the subway station.
 "Dorian is all business, but you'd never know he was gay until you got a glimpse of him with his husband."

-Laker and Rider talked in whisperes together.
-Rider and I tried to ignore them by standing instead of sitting ac
+Laker and Kyle talked in whispers together.
+Rider and I tried to ignore them by standing instead of sitting across from them.
+Rider bumped my hip and I turned to look behind me and saw my little brother kissing his first boy.
+I smirked and nodded my head in the direction of the front of the c
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjQyNDE4Mzg3LC02MDAzMjkwOTYsOTEwOT
+eyJoaXN0b3J5IjpbMzc3ODA0MjQ4LC02MDAzMjkwOTYsOTEwOT
 gzMjc3XX0=
 -->